majhol08/Nuclei/README.md

      stored.
 Defaults to `Templates`
    - `--save-success-list` *(optional)* path to save successfully cloned repositories for later reuse
+   - `--temp-dir` *(optional)* directory used for cache and temp data; by default the script auto-selects the largest writable mount

 4. Sit back and watch an animated dashboard.
 A single interactive screen keeps at most a handful of lines, one per active repository.
 Each phase uses a